Original articles / Version of Record

 Abstract

-Introduction: Acute kidney injury (AKI) is a serious and common complication of SARS-CoV-2 infection.
-Most risk assessment tools for AKI have been developed in the intensive care unit or elderly population.
-As the COVID-19 pandemic is transitioning into an endemic state, there is an unmet need for prognostic scores tailored to this population.
+Introduction: Acute kidney injury (AKI) is a serious and common complication of SARS‑CoV‑2 infection.
+Most risk assessment tools for AKI have been developed in the intensive care unit or in elderly populations.
+As the COVID‑19 pandemic is transitioning into an endemic phase, there is an unmet need for prognostic scores tailored to the population of patients hospitalized for this disease.

-Objectives: Development of a robust predictive model for the occurrence of AKI in hospitalized patients with COVID-19.
+Objectives: We aimed to develop a robust predictive model for the occurrence of AKI in hospitalized patients with COVID‑19.

-Patients and methods: Electronic medical records of all adult inpatients admitted between March 2020 and January 2022 were extracted from a large, tertiary care center with reference status in Lesser Poland.
-We screened 5806 patients with SARS-CoV-2 infection confirmed with polymerase chain reaction test.
-After excluding subjects with absent serum creatinine values or mild disease course (less than 7 days of inpatient care), 4630 patients were recruited.
-Data was randomly split into a training (N = 3462) and test (N = 1168) cohort.
-A random forest model was tuned with feature engineering based on expert advice and metrics evaluated in nested cross-validation to reduce bias.
+Patients and methods: Electronic medical records of all adult inpatients admitted between March 2020 and January 2022 were extracted from the database of a large, tertiary care center with a reference status in Lesser Poland.
+We screened 5806 patients with SARS‑CoV‑2 infection confirmed with a polymerase chain reaction test.
+After excluding individuals with lacking data on serum creatinine levels and those with a mild disease course (<7 days of inpatient care), a total of 4630 records were considered.
+Data were randomly split into training (n = 3462) and test (n = 1168) sets.
+A random forest model was tuned with feature engineering based on expert advice and metrics evaluated in nested cross‑validation to reduce bias.

-Results: Nested cross-validation yielded an AUC (area under the curve) with a range of 0.793–0.807 and an average performance of 0.798.
-Model explanation techniques from a global perspective suggest respiratory support, chronic kidney disease and procalcitonin are among the most important variables in permutation tests.
+Results: Nested cross‑validation yielded an area under the curve ranging between 0.793 and 0.807, and an average performance of 0.798.
+Model explanation techniques from a global perspective suggested that a need for respiratory support, chronic kidney disease, and procalcitonin concentration were among the most important variables in permutation tests.

 Conclusions: The CRACoV‑AKI model enables AKI risk stratification among hospitalized patients with COVID‑19.
 Machine learning–based tools may thus offer additional decision‑making support for specialist providers.